 Pictured here I am crossing a bridge the farmer built to get to his farm.
 I was told the handle hand been recently installed.
 (Phew)

 After this trip, we paused again for 6 months navigating covid and wars.
 I start again in March 2022.
-My list 2022 includes Africa, Guatemala, Honduras, Nicaragua, and Vietnam
+I continued my travels throughout Africa and Central America until August 2024.

-Pictured is one of my encaustic paintings.
+Pictured is one of my encaustic paintings sold at J.Petter Gallery in Saugatuck, Mi.
 I felt particularly connected to this painting.
 I realized after I was finished that it was a good representation of my journey.
 I wanted to walk away from it many times but I kept persevering.
 Layer after layer the beauty emerged.
 I create in every moment and will continue to do so the rest of my life.
 I look forward to see what is next.